 - Winding up dissolving charities

-- A large national children's charity has a portfolio of shops and offices which need active management to maximise their use and minimise their overheads.
-Working closely with their head office property team, we act rapidly and efficiently to ensure that the portfolio is working for the charity at maximum efficiency.
+- Working closely with a large national children's charity which has a portfolio of shops and offices which need active management to maximise their use and minimise their overhead to ensure that the portfolio is working for the charity at maximum efficiency.

-- A national environmental charity is busy expanding its landholding by purchasing a number of parcels of land.
-We have worked with the charity to develop a streamlined system of working and reporting which ensures that they always know where they stand in terms of progress, fees and timescales.
+- Working with a national environmental charity expanding its landholding by purchasing a number of parcels of land to develop a streamlined system of working and reporting which ensures that they always know where they stand in terms of progress, fees and timescales.

-- We provide a dedicated helpline to give assistance to the members of a professional Royal Institution.
-Our team access to a full range of industry-specific advice and provides specialist sector support to members on an ongoing basis.
+- Providing a dedicated helpline to give assistance to the members of a professional Royal Institution.
+Our team has access to a full range of industry-specific advice and provides specialist sector support to members on an ongoing basis.

-- We worked with one of the UK's biggest conservation charities on a £5,000,000 project to purchase and restore 825 acres of ancient woodland in Devon.
+- Working with one of the UK's biggest conservation charities on a £5,000,000 project to purchase and restore 825 acres of ancient woodland in Devon.

 Each year we select a charity to which we offer our support.
-Our charity of the year selection process is designed to be as fair and transparent as possible, closely involve the Roythornes staff and ensure that the selected charity means something to them.
+The selection process is designed to be as fair and as transparent as possible; to closely involve the Roythornes staff and ensure that the selected charity means something to them.
 The process is overseen by our Charities and Social Committee Team.

-By having a chosen charity, this allows us to focus our fundraising efforts and enables us to highlight aspects of particularly good causes throughout our offices.
+By having a chosen charity, allows us to focus our fundraising efforts and highlight aspects of particularly good causes throughout our offices.